Photo Caption & Contact Email

 On June 3, CBH moved out to Ceprano for an extended period of rest and training.
 Three days later, news of the Allied landings in Normandy raised hope that an end to the war was drawing closer.
 At mid-month, personnel relocated to Caiazzo, where the highlight of the summer was a July 30 visit to CBH’s camp by King George VI.
 Three days later, the unit travelled through Rome to a staging area along the shores of Lake Bolsena, 130 kilometers north of the Italian capital.

 Over the next three days, 5th CAD units made their way northeastward to an area of the Adriatic coast south of Pesaro.
-The Canadians’ next assignment was an assault on the Gothic Line, a German defensive network that stretched across the entire Italian peninsula from the Adriatic coast, through mountains north of Florence to a location south of Spezia on the western coast south.
+The Canadians’ next assignment was an assault on the Gothic Line, a German defensive network that stretched across the entire Italian peninsula from the Adriatic coast, through mountains north of Florence to a location south of Spezia on the western coast.
 The British 8th Army, to which the Canadians were attached, was given the job of penetrating the line’s eastern sectors adjacent to the Adriatic Sea.
 The task proved to be one of the Italian campaign’s most challenging assignments.

 The attack’s first phase of attack commenced on August 26 as British, Polish and 1st Canadian Division units crossed the Metauro River and advanced northward to the Foglia River during three days of hard fighting.
 Just beyond the latter river lay the Gothic Line.
 5th CAD and their 1st Canadian Division comrades were assigned the task of penetrating its defences.